dh-rico-freitas/AoC-2023/README.md

 I like the get_number_simple interface, but it's not trivial to recreate in get_number.
-At this point, OO seems razonable, two different implementations with different initialization, seems razonable to use composition and maybe an strategy patter.
+At this point, OO seems razonable, two different implementations with different initialization,

 Let's see.

 The new implementation is OOP to reuse some code, same performance difference.
 Also I changed the cli flag to call one or other version.
 The simple seems like a better baseline.

 That's all for this problem.